-- Maintain appropriate silt fencing on projects upstream to prevent erosion and sedimentation. - Natural waters cannot be considered treatment systems and must be protected.
-(Natural waters do not include treatment wetlands.) - Establish a low- to no-maintenance level within a 75-foot buffer along non-tidal and tidal wetlands. - Establish and maintain a 100-foot riparian buffer around wetlands, springs, and spring runs.
+- ❖ Maintain appropriate silt fencing on projects upstream to prevent erosion and sedimentation. - Natural waters cannot be considered treatment systems and must be protected.
+(Natural waters do not include treatment wetlands.) - Section Establish a low- to no-maintenance level within a 75-foot buffer along wetlands. - Establish and maintain a 100-foot riparian buffer around wetlands, springs, and spring runs.